Fearne Cotton: BBC

 In 2003, Cotton moved over to mainstream broadcasting.
 She along with Simon Grant (her co-presenter from The Saturday Show) presented the spin-off show Top of the Pops: Saturday (later renamed Top of the Pops: Reloaded) that year.
 In 2004, she moved up to work alongside Reggie Yates on the main programme, Top of the Pops (the then flagship chartshow for the BBC) becoming one of the last regular presenters for that programme, which ended in July 2006.
 Due to other commitments, she was unable to present the final show itself, appearing instead in a short film shown at the head of that show, in which she made her personal farewells.
 Cotton and Yates presented the one-off Christmas and New Year specials in both 2008 and 2009, as well as the Comic Relief special in 2009.

 She has hosted parts of the Red Nose Day telethon for Comic Relief (2005, 2007, 2009 and 2011) presenting several strands alongside Jonathan Ross and Lenny Henry.

 Cotton has also presented many charity telethons for both Comic Relief and Children in Need on BBC One and BBC Two.
 In July 2005 she co-presented the BBC's coverage of Live 8 in Hyde Park.
-During the event, British pop star and former Take That member Robbie Williams flirted with her in front of the cameras, causing much speculation in the media at the time, but which was later repudiated by the pair.
+During the event, British pop star and former Take That member Robbie Williams flirted with her in front of the cameras, causing much speculation in the media at the time, which was later repudiated by the pair.
 In 2008, she hosted a Strictly Come Dancing special as part of Children in Need.

 In June 2012, Cotton was one of the BBC's presenters for its coverage of the Thames Diamond Jubilee Pageant.
 Following more than 4,000 complaints made about the BBC's coverage of the Diamond Jubilee in 2012 and in particular criticism of Cotton's role, she responded on Twitter by stating, "Grown men who slag me off in articles/online are huge bullies.
 I love my job and wouldn't be doing it if I wasn't any good at it."

 Cotton guest presented The One Show on BBC One for two nights in November 2013, two nights in February 2014, one night in March 2014 and one night in March 2016.

 Other channels

 She also presented the Friday night live eviction programme that year for the Channel 5 reality television series Make Me a Supermodel.

-Cotton hosted Sky1's talent search Must Be The Music for one series in 2010.
+Cotton hosted Sky One's talent search Must Be The Music for one series in 2010.